liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-web-application-policies.md

 The target environment uses a single web application to host all site collections.

-We do not currently offer a permission feature that applies uniquely to specific root site names and all child items together.
+We don't currently offer a permission feature that applies uniquely to specific root site names and all child items together.

 ## Data Migration